 - Name your business and purchase a domain name.
 Your business name will (hopefully!) stick with you for a long time, will anchor your brand identity, and will be hard to change down the road, so be serious about this.
-If you feel stuck on this, and have the budget for help, we do offer a business naming service that I’d be glad to tell you more about.
-The domain name can be pointed to your website, social media profile, Etsy shop, About.me page, any web presence you have now.
+If you feel stuck on this, and have the budget for help, we do offer a business naming service.
+The domain name can be pointed to your website, social media profile, Etsy shop, any web presence you have now.
 With the domain name, it will be easy to move customers over to your new site as you grow.
 Learn more about business names.

 - Be a hero at customer service.
 Sticking around for the long haul is going to rely heavily on listening to your customers and delighting them with every interaction.
 Learn the basics of good customer service here.